mimolabs/mimo-ce/docs/install-docker.md

 You must enter valid SMTP credentials otherwise your MIMO installation won't work.

 After the installation has completed, you should receive a welcome message.

+**It can take a while for the installer to finish, especially on the first run.
+This is because we need to make some private keys for your installation.**

 ### Finishing Up